Mystery Shopping Companies

-So, I researched more about mystery shopping jobs online and put together this post to share with you.
+So, I researched this mystery shopper job is all about and put together this post to share with you.
 In this post, you’ll learn:

 - How to become a mystery shopper?

 If you’d like to uncover the mystery of mystery shopping and see whether this side hustle is for you, please read on.

 Mystery Shopping FAQs

 What is mystery shopping?

 Mystery shopping is a business tool used by companies to evaluate their products and services.
 Often, companies tap market research firms to carry out this process, and market research firms, in turn, deploy mystery shoppers to the store or establishment to determine whether their business complies with standards.

 For instance, a company wants to find out whether their store staff is friendly or accommodating to the customers.
 The mystery shopper will visit the store in the guise of being an average customer.

 What do mystery shoppers do?

 I feel it’s easier to think of mystery or secret shoppers as spies.
 They go to the scene and do what they were required to do.
 And then they create a detailed report and submit it to the boss.
 At least, that’s like the shortcut of it.